pactus-project/pactus-website/content/term_of_use.md

 Link inclusion does not imply Pactus endorsement or affiliation.
 Users should be aware they may leave our website by clicking links.
-External site terms of use may differ from ours.Pactus is not responsible for losses from users following links to external sites.
+External site terms of use may differ from ours.
+Pactus is not responsible for losses from users following links to external sites.
 We encourage caution and reviewing external sites' terms and policies before transacting or engaging.